apache/tvm-rfcs/rfcs/0051-PackedFunc-as-Object.md

 The rationale of the original design is mainly for simplicity, which is desirable for the usecases as a monolithic compiler.
 As time goes on, the community has come to realize the fact that the object system should be inclusive enough and by design allow more convenient integration with vendor libraries.
 Therefore, as part of the effort in TVM refactoring and TVM Unity, recent work strives to re-implement these core data structures to be consistent with the runtime object protocol with stable ABI guarantee, and thus could be passed across the DLL boundary.

 As the central piece of the TVM ecosystem, this proposal focuses on making `PackedFunc` a TVM object.
-By doing so, it completes the last missing piece of the object ecosystem, allows TVM containers to carry `PackedFunc`s, and enables `PackedFunc`s to be passed across the DLL boundary to bring convenience to the vendor library integration.
+By doing so, it completes the last missing piece of the object ecosystem, allows TVM containers to carry `PackedFunc`s.

+In addition, the original design uses a `std::function` to store callable objects, which is not able to be passed across the DLL boundary.
+However, this proposal deprecates the original design, and introduces a layout-stable one, which enables `PackedFunc`s to be passed across the DLL boundary to bring convenience to the vendor library integration.

 ## 3. Guide-level introduction